 Pvt.
 Glen Robert Schlingerman was born on October 27, 1918, Winona, Minnesota, to Paul Schlingerman and Pauline Wozniak-Schlingerman.
 With his sister, he was raised at 1123 East Mason Street in Green Bay, Wisconsin, and after he graduated high school worked as a projectionist at the Packer Theater.
 One of his hobbies was he operated a ham radio.
-He became engaged to Dorothy Evans in June 1940, and a wedding was planned for August, but on August 4, his fiance was driving her mother’s car when another car ran a red light.
-She was killed with her mother and Glen was injured.
+He became engaged to Dorothy Evans in June 1940, and a wedding was planned for August, but on August 4, his fiance was driving her mother’s car when another car ran a red light slamming into the car.
+Dorothy was killed with her mother and Glen was injured.
 The other driver involved in the accident was blamed for causing the accident by running a red light.

 Glen registered for Selective Service on October 16, 1940, and named his mother as his contact person.
 He was inducted into the U.S. Army on January 28, 1941, in Milwaukee, Wisconsin, and sent to Fort Knox, Kentucky, where he did his basic training and attended radio operators school.
 He and twelve other selectees trained with the 1st Armor Division as members of its 7th Company.
 The men received their training from a composite group of officers and enlisted men from the 192nd.
 After twelve weeks of training, they joined A Company permanently.